New Food Forum 2026

 You will meet new business partners and take your business to the next level.

-3. Learn about new opportunities on the Czech market
+3. Learn about new opportunities in the Czech market

-Whether you are a market newcomer or you are expanding your portfolio, the New Food Forum helps you to succeed.
+Whether you are a market newcomer or expanding your portfolio, the New Food Forum helps you succeed.

 4. Become part of a prestigious event

-The New Food Forum is the main meeting place for people from retail and food manufacturing companies, as well as the HoReCa sector, startups, and other key players in the plant-based food and alternative protein industry.
+The New Food Forum serves as the primary gathering place for people from retail and food manufacturing companies, as well as the HoReCa sector, startups, and other key players in the plant-based food and alternative protein industry.

 5. Present your company in the main program